OpenINF/.github/doc/collections/_pages/content/handbook/setup--windows/chapter-0/Readme.md

 Start-Service WlanSvc –PassThru
 ```

-Once this has all been completed, it may be possible that wireless connectivity is still inaccessible.
+Once this has all been completed, it may be possible that wireless connectivity
+is still inaccessible.

 <img width="601" alt="we-couldnt-find-wireless-devices-on-this-pc" src="https://user-images.githubusercontent.com/17770407/227344556-df034cfb-a1b4-40e2-aae4-d87b9abf4687.PNG">

-The remedy for this is to install the appropriate drivers for the wireless adapters for your device.
+The remedy for this is to install the appropriate drivers for the wireless
+adapter(s) of your device.

 <!--
 https://www.intel.com/content/www/us/en/download/19351/windows-10-and-windows-11-wi-fi-drivers-for-intel-wireless-adapters.html